 Last year, Apple bumped all iOS 11-powered devices to iOS 12.
 This was a big deal because it meant an additional year of support for fossils like the iPhone 5s and iPad mini 2.
 Apple typically kills off support at the four year mark, but the decision gave a fifth year of life to these aging devices.

-iOS 12 and its performance enhancements virtually transformed older devices overnight.
+iOS 12 and its performance enhancements virtually transformed these devices overnight.
 Phones and tablets that were struggling on iOS 11 blossomed on iOS 12.
-And, we should note, iOS 12’s performance is still great on older phones like the iPhone 5s and iPhone 6.

 - iPhone XS

 - iPhone XR